jlvsjp/chcooky/README.md

-# Get chrome （and likely browser） cookies.
+# Get chrome cookies.
+## （and other likely browser）

 In default, chrome program path and data path has been set up according to running system.